 Students on the Arizona campus are required to spend a week on the Rochester campus attending various labs and courses near the beginning of the program.

 The Mayo Clinic Echocardiography Laboratory in Arizona is one of the most progressive laboratories in the Southwest.
 By offering advanced echocardiographic analysis, 4-D technology, and comprehensive and detailed testing, the lab is on the cutting edge.
-The lab performs transthoracic and transesophageal echocardiograms, including pre- and post-heart transplant evaluations, CRT studies, and CIMT assessment.
+The lab performs transthoracic and transesophageal echocardiograms, including pharmacological, supine bike and exercise stress echocardiograms, pre- and post-heart transplant evaluations, CRT studies, and CIMT assessment.

-Pharmacological, supine bike and exercise stress echocardiograms also are performed.
-The lab administers approximately 70 exams a day and is staffed with nine echocardiologists, 13 cardiac sonographers, two advanced clinical sonographers and three support staff.
+The lab administers approximately 132 exams a day and is staffed with 13 echocardiologists, 23 cardiac sonographers, two advanced clinical sonographers and three support staff.
 The lab is active in clinical research and education and is a clinical site for the Echocardiography Program.

 Graduation and certification

-The Echocardiography Program is a full-time (40 hours a week) program.
-Your learning schedule includes eight-hour days five days a week.
+This program is full-time (40 hours a week).
+Your learning schedule includes eight-hour days, five days a week.

-The Echocardiography Program admits up to 14 students total between the Rochester, Minnesota, campus and the Phoenix/Scottsdale, Arizona, campus.
+The Echocardiography Program admits a total of up to 14 students between Mayo Clinic's Minnesota and Arizona campuses.
 Therefore, class sizes and clinical groups are small, and one-on-one instruction is provided.